-Quick Answer: The cost to move from Houston, TX to California averages from $1,200 to $8,850 depending on how much you’re moving, your move date, and whether you hire a company or do the move yourself.
-Hiring movers will be on the more expensive side.
-Renting a truck or renting a moving container is usually cheaper but requires more work.
+Quick answer: The cost to move from Houston, TX to California averages from $1,147 to $7,240 depending on how much you’re moving, your move date, and whether you hire a company or do the move yourself.

 In this article, we’ll lay out everything you need to know for your upcoming move to California.
 But first, here are a few resources if you need immediate answers:

 - Best Houston, TX to California movers: We’ve handpicked the best moving companies from Houston to California.